teuben/QAC/INSTALL.md

 ## 0) Executive Summary

-On a linux machine with "nothing" installed, the following commands should get you to be able to run the benchmark  Explanations and alternate ways to install are detailed below.
+On a linux machine with "nothing" installed, the following commands should get you to be able to run the benchmark.
+Explanations and alternate ways to install are detailed below.
 This benchmark should take around 2 minutes to run.

     cd ~